arXiv/arxiv-docs/about/membership.md

 ## Membership Types

 arxiv membership is inclusive and flexible.
+Usage data helps institutions and organizations like yours understand the value of arXiv to their local community.
+[To explore your institution's arXiv usage, please see submission and download data here](reports/2020_usage), then check out the membership types below.
 Need help deciding what membership type is the best fit?
-We're happy to help.
-Please contact us at membership@arxiv.org.
+We're happy to help -- just email us at membership@arxiv.org.

 > 1. **Community**
-> Is your institution using arXiv primarily for reading?
+> Is your institution using arXiv primarily for [dowloading and reading papers](reports/2020_usage)?
 Or, is your institution significantly resource-limited?
 If yes, then community membership is the right choice.
 Join the arXiv community by choosing your contribution level at $1000 or less.
 > 1. **Standard**
 > Is arXiv an essential resource for your researchers?
-Is your institution ranked in [the top 1000 institutions submitting to arXiv](reports/2020_institution_submissions)?
-If yes, we invite you to become a member at one of the levels shown below.
+Is your institution [ranked among the top institutions submitting to arXiv](reports/2020_institution_submissions)?
+If yes, we invite you to become a member according to the levels shown below.
 > 1. **Champion**
 > Is your institution a champion of open access and a thought leader in scholarly communications?
 By contributing $10,000 or more, your institution makes a strong statement in favor of fair and sustainable academic publishing.